zonemaster/zonemaster/docs/specifications/tests/Nameserver-TP/nameserver10.md

 It is assumed that *Child Zone* has been tested by [Basic04] and [Nameserver02].
-Issues covered by [Basic04] (basic name server issues) or [Nameserver02] (basic EDNS issues) will no result in messagess from this test case.
+Issues covered by [Basic04] (basic name server issues) or [Nameserver02] (basic EDNS issues) will not result in messages from this test case.

 ## Inputs